 This handbook intends to provide an overview of the SAM program in Northwestern Minnesota and serve as a "how to" guide for becoming a SAM or inviting a SAM to serve in your congregation.
 You may wonder why it is necessary for the synod Bishop and staff to be so involved and why there exist these steps for accountability and training of our SAMs and Mentors.
 The simple answer has to do with what we in the Lutheran Church have historically called "good order."
 We cherish our unique way of sharing the story and love of Jesus Christ and want to make sure that this faithful and important witness to the gospel is preserved for this and future generations, and we believe this is one reasonable way of doing that.
 This structure of training and accountability is also important for guarding and supporting the faith of our members.
-For some, having anyone besides a pastor at the altar or in the pulpit introduces an occasion to doubt the efficacy of the sacrament that is imparted by a synod authorization, it does serve as a public acknowledgement by the church that someone has been examined, trained and mentored to serve faithfully.
+For some, having anyone besides a pastor at the altar or in the pulpit introduces an occasion to doubt the efficacy of the sacrament that is administered or the integrity of the word that is preached.
+While there is no special power or unique gift that is imparted by a synod authorization, it does serve as a public acknowledgement by the church that someone has been examined, trained and mentored to serve faithfully.
 This process also serves to reassure those whose consciences may be troubled by the fact that we are doing what seems to be a very strange and new thing (though, in fact, it is a very old and ancient practice).